Metrosideros collina: Habitat

-In the Society Islands, Metrosideros collina is a common canopy tree in montane rain forests above 300 meters elevation, and in cloud forests from 400 to 1000 meters elevation, and on exposed ridges.
+In the Society Islands, Metrosideros collina is a common canopy tree in montane rain forests above 300 m elevation, and in cloud forests from 400 to 1000 m elevation, and on exposed ridges.

 In the Marquesas Islands, Metrosideros collina is common on drier and more exposed montane forests, in cloud forests, and in shrub form in windswept mountaintop shrublands.

-On Rarotonga in the Cook Islands, Metrosideros collina is the dominant tree in cloud forests on the island's cloud-shrouded peaks and ridges above 400 metres elevation.
+On Rarotonga in the Cook Islands, Metrosideros collina is the dominant tree in cloud forests on the island's cloud-shrouded peaks and ridges above 400 m elevation.
 M. collina and associated trees, including Pterophylla samoensis, Elaeocarpus floridanus, and Pittosporum rarotongense, form a low forest canopy averaging eight meters tall.
 In wetter areas and at higher elevations Ascarina diffusa is often co-dominant or dominant in the canopy.
 M. collina is also found in lower-elevation rainforests dominated by Homalium acuminatum.

 Metrosideros collina is a common canopy tree in higher-elevation interior forests on Pitcairn Island, with the trees Homalium mouo, Ficus prolixa, Pandanus tectorius, and Thespesia populnea.